 The Great Coat and the White Cat

-The exhibition commemorates her mother Lucy Treloar, and centres on the Great Coat, a fabulous and dramatic floor-length double-layered garment embellished with beading and decorative trims, adapted from a Herbert Sondheim long full coat pattern from the 1950’s.
-It evokes the sheltering and protective elements of the large 18th- century overcoat designed for warmth and protection against the weather; the large and wide collar and cuffs can be turned out to protect the face and hands from cold and rain.
+The exhibition commemorates her mother Lucy Treloar, and centers on the Great Coat, a fabulous and dramatic floor-length double-layered garment embellished with beading and decorative trims, adapted from a Herbert Sondheim long full coat pattern from the 1950’s.
+It evokes the sheltering and protective elements of the large 18th- century overcoat designed for warmth and protection against the weather.

 The coat is also a vehicle of recognition and thanks.